|Course coordinator(s)||dr. ir. JK Heising|

 After successful completion of this course students are expected to be able to:

-The period of validity of partial marks for the case and "pass" for the practical report is set at a maximum of 3 years.
+The period of validity of “the pass” for the case-study is set at a maximum of 3 years.

-Reader and additional information will be available in Brightspace.
+Reader and additional information, such as slides, computer exercises and answers will be provided in Brightspace.